CodyStride/Cody_Stride-soen341projectF2023/Sprint_2/User_Stories_S2.md

 - [ ] Unit and UI tests are implemented for every component and function

 ### Task Breakdown
-- [ ] Implement properties on the main search page
+- [ ] Implement properties on the main page
 - [ ] Create database for property status
 - [ ] Create description of property page
 - [ ] Implement adding/removing properties